Western Sydney University: Penrith

 Kingswood has most of the campus's student services and facilities, computer rooms, classrooms and lecture theatres.
 It also has tennis courts, a gym, a bar (the Swamp Bar) and student accommodation.
 The Allen Library and Ward Library have now merged and are housed in a new building on the Kingswood campus.
 The new building (John Phillips Library) has been shortlisted for the 2015 World Architecture Festival (WAF) Awards.

 Werrington South has fewer classrooms and lecture theatres.
 Werrington South also contains the faculty of communications, design and media.
 This is the campus for the Bachelor of Design (Visual Communications) degree.
 As of the end of 2016, these classes were no longer offered on this campus, can saw both the Design and Media arts subjects be relocated to Parramatta and the remaining classes be transferred to Kingswood.
 Majority of this site is now used for staff purposes.

 Werrington North used to be a teaching campus but is now administration only, and houses the Chancellor and Vice Chancellor's offices.
 It also has the Nepean Observatory built by Dr Graeme White (no longer with UWS) and members of the UWS Centre for Astronomy.

 Focus areas are split between Werrington South and Kingswood, with most engineering, computing, music and humanities subjects having classes in Kingswood and design having classes at Werrington South.

 Western Sydney University also hosts the broadcast centre of Sydney's community television station TVS on Werrington South located in Building BD.
 As of 2015 TVS no longer broadcasts from this location due to the change of community licensing for stations ending in 2015.
 This change was made by then communications minister Malcolm Turnbull.

-Western Sydney University hosts the radio broadcast centre of ABC Local Radio, ABC Radio National, ABC Classic FM, Triple J, ABC NewsRadio, ABC Dig Music, ABC Jazz, & ABC Country from the Ultimo radio studios.